gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 We can then use the native plotting functions from Synth to visualize the result, as follows.
 These plots rely on the base plotting tools in
-R. Again, the result is essentially the same, except that now we get a weaker treatment effect.
+R. The result is essentially the same, except that now we get a weaker treatment effect.
 I should note here that when I omitted the additional predictor covariates in my first pass at this, and the resulting synthetic control looked quite poor in the pre period.
 I then